-Sources: Moody's Investors Service and bank reports
+Source: Moody's Investors Service and bank reports

 The bank's earnings stability is reflected in a one-notch positive adjustment to Credit Mutuel Alliance Federale's Profitability score to baa3.
-We believe that the resilience of the group's earnings stems from its business mix and an optimal deployment of the bancassurance model, which substantially diversify its income streams and reduce reliance on interest income.
+We believe that, despite current lower insurance revenues, the resilience of the group's earnings stems from its business mix and an optimal deployment of the bancassurance model, which substantially diversify its income streams and reduce reliance on interest income.